jcervas/class-cmu-84-721/syllabus.md

 ### Class in America

 - Franko, William W., and Christopher Witko.
 2023.
 “Unions, Class Identification, and Policy Attitudes.”
 The Journal of Politics 85(2): 553–567. https://www.journals.uchicago.edu/doi/10.1086/722347.
+- Hersh, Eitan.
+2023.
+“The Political Role of Business Leaders.”
+Annual Review of Political Science 26(1): 97–115. https://doi.org/10.1146/annurev-polisci-051921-102505.
+- Gilens, Martin, Shawn Patterson, and Pavielle Haines.
+2021.
+“Campaign Finance Regulations and Public Policy.”
+American Political Science Review 115(3): 1074–1081. https://www.cambridge.org/core/journals/american-political-science-review/article/campaign-finance-regulations-and-public-policy/B739B3AB64C90AE652CEE2FF6911883F (Accessed August 21, 2023).

 ### Race and Ethnicity

 - Lizama, Jimmy.
 2023.
 “The Trump administration’s framing of the MS-13 gang: narrowing the borders of belonging with homeland maternity.”
 Communication and Critical/Cultural Studies: 1–17. https://www.tandfonline.com/doi/full/10.1080/14791420.2023.2236187.
 - Slaughter, Christine, Chaya Crowder, and Christina Greer.
 2023.
 “Black Women: Keepers of Democracy, the Democratic Process, and the Democratic Party.”
 Politics & Gender: 1–20. https://www.cambridge.org/core/journals/politics-and-gender/article/black-women-keepers-of-democracy-the-democratic-process-and-the-democratic-party/8372A741075812D0AC7ACDDA5C871E19.
 - Wong, Janelle S., and Karthick Ramakrishnan.
 2023.
 “Asian Americans and the Politics of the Twenty-First Century.”
 Annual Review of Political Science 26(1): 305–323. https://www.annualreviews.org/doi/10.1146/annurev-polisci-070621-032538.
+- Balfour, Lawrie.
+2023.
+“The Politics of Reparations for Black Americans.”
+Annual Review of Political Science 26(1): 291–304. https://doi.org/10.1146/annurev-polisci-062521-090002
+- Jardina, Ashley, and Spencer Piston.
+2023.
+“The Politics of Racist Dehumanization in the United States.”
+Annual Review of Political Science 26(1): 369–388. https://doi.org/10.1146/annurev-polisci-062321-041446 (Accessed August 22, 2023).
+- Gilens, Martin.
+2023.
+“Race, gender, and partisan politics in the United States.”
+Proceedings of the National Academy of Sciences 120(25): e2307714120. https://www.pnas.org/doi/abs/10.1073/pnas.2307714120.
+- Jefferson, Hakeem et al. 2023.
+“Beyond the Ballot Box: A Conversation About Democracy and Policing in the United States.”
+Annual Review of Political Science 26(1): 1–32. https://doi.org/10.1146/annurev-polisci-060722-103142 (Accessed August 22, 2023).

--AVIDIT ACHARYA et al., Deep Roots (Princeton University Press) (2018).
+- Avidit Acharya et al., Deep Roots (Princeton University Press) (2018).
-  + 1 Introduction
+  + 1. Introduction
-  + 2 A Theory of Behavioral Path Dependence
+  + 2. A Theory of Behavioral Path Dependence
-  + 3 How Slavery Predicts White Political Attitudes Today
+  + 3. How Slavery Predicts White Political Attitudes Today
-  + 4 An Alternative Account: Contemporary Demographics and Racial Threat
+  + 4. An Alternative Account: Contemporary Demographics and Racial Threat
-  + 5 Antebellum Politics of Slavery and Race in the South
+  + 5. Antebellum Politics of Slavery and Race in the South
-  + 6 Emancipation as a Critical Juncture and the Timing of Divergence
+  + 6. Emancipation as a Critical Juncture and the Timing of Divergence
-  + 7 Persistence and the Mechanisms of Reproduction
+  + 7. Persistence and the Mechanisms of Reproduction
-  + 8 Interventions and Attenuation
+  + 8. Interventions and Attenuation
   + Conclusion: What Lessons Can We Draw from Southern Slavery?